wordbit/wordbit/content/posts/insert-title-here.md

 What happened to Julie?
 She lived on my street and I used to walk home from school with her sometimes.
 I once made her blush because I liked her new hairstyle.
 Now she's gone without a digital trace.

 I like to think she's out there living a fabulous, authentic life - she's probably a true artist, shunning the limelight, living off the grid, creating something beautiful...

-Are you a creator or an artist?

-How do you define yourself?

-Social media discussion ->

-Facebook: Meta and its "mind-reading" tech

-Twitter: Bought by Elon Musk

-Social media and it's "content" now owned by cults of personality.

-Some good quotable stuff in here: [https://hughhowey.com/the-age-of-excess/](https://hughhowey.com/the-age-of-excess/ "https://hughhowey.com/the-age-of-excess/")

-But all I really want to know is... what happened to Julie Truscott?
-I like to think she is secretly living a fabulous life out there somewhere, not dead.

-A lot of the people I went to High School with are on Facebook.
-But not all...

-NO -> Post on Mastodon only -

-Adventures in JavaScript

-New ergonomic chair

-Another time? ->

-Disappointing iPhone 14 rumours + Notch Watch